niklas-yan/p5_VehicleDetectionAndTracking/Project Writeup.md

 The first problem I have is, I don't really understand the advantage of HOG features extraction, performance wise.
 Maybe speed wise it's better than heavy CNN approach, though I still get around 8000 features for HOG and other histogram combination.
 However, the thing is, I cannot accept the performance of the HOG approach, which generates too many false positives, even after I tried tuning the confidence scores, many combinations of HOG parameters and differenc classifier kernals.

 Comparing to HOG, CNN is much easier to implement and the performance is way better.
 The only few false positives I got are from the opposite direction vehicles coming by, which maybe not a bad thing.
 Speed wise, it's not that slower than HOG, considering a small step size and 3 sliding window sizes.
-I'm sure if I work more on simplifying the struction of the CNN model, it could be even faster.
+I'm sure if I work more on simplifying the structure of the CNN model, it could be even faster.

 #### 2. Overlapped vehicles